Ricardo Lamas: Background

-Lamas' father is Cuban and his mother is Mexican.
-The flags of these two countries are often displayed on his clothing during his fights.
-His father was the leader of a Cuban resistance movement under Castro regime, eventually managing to hide in the Brazilian embassy in Cuba before escaping to the United States.
-Ricardo is the youngest of six brothers.
-He went to Hinsdale Central High School in Hinsdale, Illinois.
+Ricardo Lamas was born in Chicago, Illinois to a Cuban father and a Mexican American mother.
+The flags of his respective parents' birth countries are often displayed on his fight trunks.
+His father was the leader of a Cuban resistance movement under the Castro regime, eventually managing to hide in the Brazilian embassy in Cuba before escaping to the United States, where he settled ever since.

-College wrestling

-Lamas graduated with a degree in exercise science from Elmhurst College in 2005, where he was a member of the men's wrestling team and earned All-American honors at the NCAA Division III Men's Wrestling Championships at 157 lbs.
-During his collegiate wrestling career (2001–2005), he racked up over 100 wins.
-He was also a two-time CCIW Champion, and was named the CCIW's "Most Outstanding Wrestler" during the 2003–04 season.
-Lamas returned to Elmhurst after graduation to serve as the assistant men's wrestling coach.
+Lamas has five older brothers.
+He went to Hinsdale Central High School in Hinsdale, Illinois, where he wrestled.
+He then attended Elmhurst College in 2001, where he was a member of the men's wrestling team and earned All-American honors at the NCAA Division III Men's Wrestling Championships at 157 lbs.
+During his four-year collegiate career, he racked up over 100 wins, became a two-time CCIW Champion, and was named the CCIW's "Most Outstanding Wrestler" during the 2003–04 season.
+Lamas graduated from Elmhurst College in 2005 with a degree in sports science, and would return to his alma mater to serve as the assistant men's wrestling coach.

 Mixed martial arts career

 ISCF - International Sport Combat Federation

-Lamas won the ISCF North Central Regional Title on April 26, 2008 in Loves Park, Illinois, USA when he defeated Cal Ferry via Guillotine Choke at 4:50 of round 4.
+Lamas won the ISCF North Central Regional Title on April 26, 2008, in Loves Park, Illinois, US when he defeated Cal Ferry via Guillotine Choke at 4:50 of round 4.

 World Extreme Cagefighting

-Lamas made his WEC debut on March 1, 2009 at WEC 39 against IFL and WEC veteran Bart Palaszewski.
+Lamas made his WEC debut on March 1, 2009, at WEC 39 against IFL and WEC veteran Bart Palaszewski.
 Lamas took the fight with 4 days notice as he replaced an injured Rich Crunkilton.
 Lamas controlled Palaszewski with superior wrestling and scored with excellent ground-and-pound to win a unanimous decision.

-Lamas faced Danny Castillo on August 9, 2009 at WEC 42.
+Lamas faced Danny Castillo on August 9, 2009, at WEC 42.
 Lamas suffered his first defeat as Castillo won the fight via second-round TKO.

-Lamas next faced James Krause on November 18, 2009 at WEC 44.
+Lamas next faced James Krause on November 18, 2009, at WEC 44.
 Lamas won the fight via unanimous decision.

-Lamas then faced Bendy Casimir on March 6, 2010 at WEC 47.
+Lamas then faced Bendy Casimir on March 6, 2010, at WEC 47.
 He won the fight in stunning fashion by defeating Casimir via flying knee KO in the first round.

-Lamas defeated Dave Jansen via unanimous decision on August 18, 2010 at WEC 50.
+Lamas defeated Dave Jansen via unanimous decision on August 18, 2010, at WEC 50.

-Lamas was expected to face Maciej Jewtuszko on December 16, 2010 at WEC 53, but Jewtuszko had to withdraw as he suffered a broken hand during training.
+Lamas was expected to face Maciej Jewtuszko on December 16, 2010, at WEC 53, but Jewtuszko had to withdraw as he suffered a broken hand during training.
 Lamas instead faced Iuri Alcântara and lost via KO in the first round.

 Ultimate Fighting Championship

 In October 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship.
 As part of the merger, all WEC fighters were transferred to the UFC.

-In his UFC debut, Lamas faced returning UFC veteran Matt Grice in a featherweight bout on June 26, 2011 at UFC on Versus 4.
+In his UFC debut, Lamas faced returning UFC veteran Matt Grice in a featherweight bout on June 26, 2011, at UFC on Versus 4.
 Lamas defeated Grice via TKO in the first round.

-Lamas faced Cub Swanson on November 12, 2011 at UFC on Fox 1.
+Lamas faced Cub Swanson on November 12, 2011, at UFC on Fox 1.
 Lamas won via second round submission after applying an arm-triangle choke, earning Submission of the Night honors.